Elor-Itz/concurrent-news-system/README.md

 ./main <input_file.txt>
 ```

-Replace <input_file> with the path to your input file.
+Replace <input_file.txt> with the path to your input file.

 ### Input File Format